This article has been checked for horticultural accuracy by Oliver Parsons.

 Hydrangea aspera and Hydrangea quercifolia:

-Lightly prune in spring – just remove old or crossing stems and old flower heads.
+Lightly prune in spring – just remove old or crossing stems and old flowerheads.

 Prune in summer after flowering for best results.
 Cut back the flowered shoots to a pair of new buds.

-Read our full guide on how to prune hydrangeas.
+For more information on pruning hydrangeas, read our full guide on how to prune hydrangeas.

 You will need: